Dalit feminism: Background

 Historically, the Dalit rights movement has focused more heavily on Dalit men and Dalit women's issues have often been ignored by mainstream Indian feminism.
 The larger Indian women's movement, largely run by middle and upper-class women, has been criticized by Dalit women for ignoring issues that they uniquely faced.
 Feminist academics in India have also ignored the caste issues that Dalit women faced.
 As expressed by Swaroopa Rani, Indian feminists saw all women as being the same, and therefore having the same problems.
-Dalit feminists challenge this idea.
-Dalit feminism claims that 'caste' and 'gender', instead of being seen as two mutually exclusive categories, should be envisioned as intersectional.
+Dalit feminists challenge this idea, recognizing feminist politics in India have always been entangled in the politics of “caste, religious community identity, and sexuality”.
+The varying lived experiences of women of different castes and religious communities undermine the supposed uniformity of the identity of the ‘woman’.
+Anandita Pan states “intersectional identities of caste/gender and the interwoven nature of practice and theory have constituted the root of Dalit feminism”.
+At the same time, as scholar Nivedita Menon contends, intersectionality in its American conceptualization cannot be used as a universal framework, rather, Dalit feminist theory should be understood as situated in the temporal and spatial contexts, and lived experiences of Indian women.

 History

 India

 Dr. Babasaheb Ambedkar with Women delegates of the Scheduled Caste Federation during the Conference of the Federation on July 8, 1942, at Nagpur.

 In the 1920s, Dalit women were active in anti-caste and anti-untouchability movements.
 Dalit women were involved in the Non-Brahman movement in the 1930s.
 These early organizations helped pass resolutions against issues such as child marriage, dowries and enforced widowhood.

 In 1942, 25,000 Dalit women attended the All India Depressed Classes Women Conference in Nagpur.
 President of the conference, Sulochanabai Dongre, advocated for birth control.
 During the conference, resolutions were passed which advocated for a women's right to divorce, denounced polygamy, improved labor conditions, improved women's involvement in politics and better education for women in lower classes.

 Dalit women were also involved in social movements of the 1970s and early 80s.
 In the 1970s, autobiographies of Dalit women's lives and experiences began to be published.
 Many of these women were inspired by Babasaheb Ambedkar.
 Mainstream feminist thought in India during the 1980s and 1990s began to recognize issues surrounding caste.
 This was a marked change from the various feminist movements in the 70s and 80s which did not address caste issues.

 The first national meeting of Dalit women took place in Bangalore in 1987.
 In the 1990s, several organizations created by Dalit women were formed, such as the National Federation of Dalit Women and the All India Dalit Women's Forum along with several state-level groups.
 Dalit women were careful to express that these kinds of organizations for Dalit women were not meant to be divisive or separatist, and that there existed a need for continued alliances with Dalit men and non-Dalit women.
 However, Dalit women also felt that they needed to speak for themselves.